Zukang-Liao/ML4ML-invariance-testing/README.md

 ### (1).
 Standard CNN training (train.py)

 A series of CNNs on either MNIST or CIFAR or other databases should be trained in advance.
-We use the code train.py to train many CNNs using the metadata specify in metadata.txt (which will be released later on our website).
+We use the code train.py to train many CNNs using the metadata specify in metadata.txt.

 After the CNNs are trained, we use model id (mid) to record them.